 - 2-cup French press = 1 cup of water + 2 tablespoons of whole beans

 Water temperature is key when making French press coffee.
-Boiling it will burn your drink and will result in a bitter brew.
+Boiling it will burn your drink and will result in a bitter brew, states The Kitchn.
 Rather than boiling the water, it’s ideal to heat it up to a temperature of 200 degrees Fahrenheit.
 If you don’t have a food thermometer, simply heat your water until you see tiny bubbles forming on the bottom of the pot.
 This is a sign that the water is about to boil, and that is when you should turn the heat off.

 Did you accidentally boil your water?
 Don’t sweat it; just let it sit for a minute before pouring it into your French press.